Free Things to Do in Corolla, NC

 Outer Banks Center for Wildlife Education

 The second reason why the center really is amazing are the various free programs they put on throughout the summer.
 If you want to learn the basics of fishing, crabbing, archery, they have that.
-If you want to take a kayak tour, watch aquarium maintenance, learn to tie a fly, discover dragonflies, create fish art, learn wildlife photography techniques, and more... you can!
+If you want to take a kayak tour, learn to tie a fly, discover dragonflies, create fish art, learn wildlife photography techniques, and more... you can!
 It's all waiting for you.
 Click here to access the calendar of events and make sure you register to save your spot.